 Things You'll Need

-The first thing to do is clear the floor then vacuum it well.
-If there are any noticeable dips, level them out.
-If the concrete slab dips up, it needs to be skimmed down.
-Tack strips or any other old materials that might be left over from removing the old floor. carefully remove your base trim, (that is if you want to re-use it) Next check to make sure you have enough materials, most all flooring is bought by the SQFT (square foot), simply measure the length and width of your room then multiply them together.
-Example: a room that is 20' by 15' would be 10'x15'=150-SQFT.
-Note: 1 standard roll of 3mm flooring underlayment should come in rolls that cover 200-SQFT.
+Clear the floor then vacuum it well.
+Remove tack strips or any other old materials that might be left over from removing the old floor.
+Remove your base trim or molding.
+Check to make sure you have enough materials, most all flooring is purchased by the square foot.
+To find out your square footage, measure the length and width of your room, then multiply them together.
+Example: a room that is 10-feet by 15-feet would be 10 x 15=150 square feet.

-Last step is to lay the laminate, the first roll of floor boards go against your starting wall, groove side towards the wall.
+Lay the laminate, the first roll of floor boards go against your starting wall, groove side towards the wall.
 If you do need to cut the first row of boards to width, be sure that you cut off the groove side and place the cut side on the wall.
-Use spacers if needed to ensure you leave a 1/4" gap between the wall and the flooring.
-The 1/4" gap needs to be between the flooring and the wall all around the room.
+Use spacers if needed to ensure you leave a 1/4-inch gap between the wall and the flooring.
+The 1/4-inch gap needs to be between the flooring and the wall all around the room.
 As you lay the flooring down you will need to use a mallet and pull bar to snug things up as you go.
-Just a few gentle taps is all that is needed.
-Once the flooring is all installed, Install or reinstall your baseboards and moldings, making sure you nail them to the wall where there is a wall stud behind it and not the laminate flooring.
-This will cover that 1/4-inch gap you left around the perimeter of the room.
+Just a few gentle taps are all that is needed.
+Once the flooring is in place, install or reinstall your baseboards and moldings, making sure you nail them to the wall into a wall stud.
+Use a hammer and finishing nails, or a brad nailer.
+This will cover the 1/4-inch gap that was left around the perimeter of the room.
 Keep in mind that most laminate floors are floating floors.
-If you find you have cut some boards too short and the baseboard will not cover over it, don't worry, just install quarter-round trim at the floor line to the baseboard problem is fixed.
+If you find you have cut some boards too short and the baseboard will not cover over it, don't worry, just install quarter-round trim at the floor line to the baseboard.